bestscarper/ash-cv/ashley.hindmarsh.cv.md

 **Java Developer** on-site at Tesco Bank (London / Oct 2018-present)

-  * Part of a team, engaged in multiple projects:
+  * Part of a team, engaged in multiple projects, as _de facto_ technical lead.
-    * Rebuild the legacy Tesco PayPlus backend monolith in a microservice architecture.
-Multiple techologies involved end-to-end, including integration of fraud prevention and detection (Cryptomathic, InAuth, Accertify), OAuth, payments (3D Secure).
+    * Rebuilding the legacy Tesco PayPlus backend monolith in a microservice architecture.
+Multiple techologies involved end-to-end, including integration of third-party fraud prevention and detection (Cryptomathic, InAuth, Accertify), OAuth, payments (3DS1/2).
     * Migrating services from AWS to Azure, while maintaining the integrity of the overall system.
+New services are running on a Kubernetes enviroment in Azure (AKS), using Azure Devops pipelines.
-    * Introduction of a new backend payment system, including migration of the entire customer base.
-I was able to apply my previous experience from similar projects.
+    * Introduction of a new backend payment system, including migration of the entire customer base, designing and implementing a pipeline to migrate over 1 million legacy payment devices.
-  * I translated technical specs (UML) into work units (Jira), feeding back into Agile stories, working closely with a solutions architect to ensure we are meeting the spec.
+  * Working with solution engineers and product managers, I translated technical specs into work units (Jira), feeding back into Agile stories, working closely with a solutions architect to ensure we are meeting the spec.
 Development included all functional tests, and infrastructure.
-  * Tech stack: Java 8+11, Spring Boot/Security/OAuth/Data/Cloud, Hibernate, MySQL + Flyway, Kotlin, Groovy (Gradle/Spock), Spock, Wiremock, Kubernetes, Jenkins.
-CI/CD via in-house AWS/k8s pipelines and platform.
+  * New Tech stack: Java 8 & 11, Spring Boot/Security/OAuth/Data/Cloud, Hibernate, MySQL, Kotlin, Groovy (Gradle/Spock), Wiremock, Kubernetes, Jenkins.
+CI/CD via Azure piplines.
   * Legacy stack: Java 7, Spring, Tomcat, Jersey, Oracle, Cucumber, Spring Batch.
+  * Gained experience with Azure infrastructure, building pipelines for new services, deploying to an AKS Cluster, and integrating with App Gateway, KeyVault.
+  * Scheduled, planned and hosted meetings for Java development team to discuss technical matters, best practice, refinement etc.

 **Java Software Engineer** on-site at Mendeley/Elsevier (London / Jan 2017-July 2018)